MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     git clone https://github.com/microsoftlearning/mslearn-ai-studio mslearn-ai-foundry
     ```

-> **Note**: Follow the steps for your chosen programming language.
+    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. After the repo has been cloned, navigate to the folder containing the chat application code files:

+    Use the command below depending n your choice of programming language.

     **Python**